 It could be your heat sink is clog, give us a call so we can look at it for you.

 - I change the batteries on my wireless keyboard or mouse and now it doesn't work?

 Sometime accidentally the batteries are put in the wrong way so check to make sure they are in correctly.
 Also depending on the model of your keyboard or mouse you may have to press the button on the receiver and then the button on the keyboard or mouse to sync them.
 These are small buttons located under the keyboard or mouse.

 - My printer is printing blank pages, what can I do?

 It could be a bad print head or just that the ink has dried out.
 If you use the printer often then it's most likely the print head is bad.
 If it has been a while from the last time you use it, it could be the ink has dried and you'll have to purchase new ink.

 - I lost the sound, what can I do?

 Sometime people accidentally mute the sound.
 Check your speaker icon on the bottom right of the taskbar to make sure it's not muted.

 - Should I get a backup drive?

 That depends on the user.
-Some people do not save anything to their computers, no picture, documents and so on.
-The question you have to ask yourself is, if my computer died tomorrow would I lose important information (do not include internet info like your bank), if you answer yes then you need a backup source, if not, then you're ok.
-More information regarding backup in our May 2013 and January 2015 newsletters, available through our menu.
+Some people do not save anything on their computers, no picture, documents, etc. The question you have to ask yourself is, if my computer died tomorrow would I lose important information (do not include internet info like your banks or webmail), if you answered yes, then you need a backup source, if not, then you're ok.
+For more information regarding how to backup read our May 2013 and January 2015 newsletters, available through our menu.